se2p/pynguin/.junie/guidelines.md

 ## LLM Agent Instructions

-These rules are strictly enforced for automated code generation agents such as Junie:
+These rules are strictly enforced for all automated code generation agents (e.g., Junie, Claude Code, GitHub Copilot, etc.) used with the Pynguin project:

+### General Guidelines for All LLM Agents

-LLM agents (Junie) **may**:
+LLM agents **may**:

 - Analyse existing code and documentation
 - Suggest improvements or refactors